-As the IoT rapidly extends the Internet to everyday objects, innovative and even more sophisticated solutions continue to enter the market.
-Through the increased adoption of technology, IoT is fundamentally transforming businesses across different industries.
+As the IoT rapidly extends the Internet to everyday objects, innovative and even more sophisticated solutions continue to enter the market and transform industries.
 So, you’d better be in the loop and learn more about the latest IoT applications and devices to keep up with the times.

 The Internet of Things (IoT) is a new computation paradigm that allows everyday objects to connect to the Internet, exchange data with servers and other connected things, and make the world ‘smarter’ for their users.
-Today there are over 30 Billion active IoT devices across the globe, solving society’s most pressing problems.
+In 2021 there are over 35 billion IoT active devices across the globe, solving society’s most pressing problems.
 These devices are in our cities, homes, hospitals, schools, cars — everywhere, in fact.

 IoT devices play a pivotal role in enhancing living standards through smart healthcare as well as home and city solutions.
 For enterprises and organizations, IoT offers efficient automation, an improved supply chain, and remote monitoring.
 In industrial environments, IoT facilitates intelligent manufacturing, efficient production, and better customer interaction.